vil/H4X-Tools/readme.md

 >TLogger Generator || Creates a ready discord tokenlogger file.

->Twitter Scrapy || Scrapes information from Twitter accounts.
+>Twitter Scrape || Scrapes information from Twitter accounts.

 >Update || Updates the tool if new versions are available.